Cherise Roberts: 2006–2009: Booty Luv

-A fifth single from the album, "Dance Dance", was given a limited release across Europe in 2008, managing to achieve Top 5 success in the Netherlands' Dance Chart.
-It furthered this success onto the official Netherlands chart, peaking at number 27.
+A fifth single from the album, "Dance Dance", was given a limited release across Europe in 2008, managing to achieve top 5 success on the Netherlands' dance chart.
+It furthered this success onto the official Netherlands singles chart, peaking at number 27.
 The CD track listing included two new remixes and a megamix of the group's singles so far.

 Nadia and Cherise confirmed in an interview with Digital Spy in 2007 that they planned to begin work on their second album in 2008.
 They also mentioned that they were talking about future plans with Hed Kandi and did not want the next album to feature any cover versions, but for the new album to contain only original songs.
-In an interview with Digital Spy in July 2009, Nadia revealed that the band had been working with multiple producers, whereas with Boogie 2nite they only worked with one.
+In an interview with Digital Spy in July 2009, Nadia revealed that the band had been working with multiple producers, whereas with "Boogie 2nite" they only worked with one.
 It was thus revealed that the album had "an edgier style", as described by Shepherd.
 She also commented that "some tracks have a real R&B vibe to them, others are proper dance tracks and some are typical poppier tracks.
 It's a really exciting mixture of sounds."
 Bandmate Cherise also stated that they had been working with Fraser T. Smith, the producer behind Tinchy Stryder's number one hit "Number One".
-The track they worked on with him is apparently entitled "One Dance".
+The track they worked on with him is entitled "One Dance".

 The first single from the new album is titled "Say It", and was premiered on Friday 10 April 2009.
 The first performance of the single was at Sony Ericsson's Dance Nation Festival where the girls did a set.
 The musicality of the song differs slightly from the previous material released by the band, having more of an electro feel to it.
 The single was released on 31 August 2009, and was premiered on the official Hed Kandi website and the video sharing site YouTube.
 The single was Popjustice's "Single of the Day" on 10 April 2009.
 It was added to BBC Radio 1's B-List at the start of August, moving up to the much-coveted A-List during the successful week of release.

-The single continued the band's run of UK Top 20 hits, debuting at number 16 on Sunday 6 September 2009, the week's fourth highest new entry.
+The single continued the group's run of UK top 20 hits, debuting at number 16 on Sunday 6 September 2009, the week's fourth highest new entry.

-The band is now working on new material and a single is due for release in autumn 2011.
+The group then worked on new material and a single was due for release in autumn 2011.